 Eligibility for this program is based on your support needs and age.

 If you’re having trouble with everyday tasks and feel that a little support could improve your health and wellbeing, CHSP could be right for you.

 To be eligible for this program, you must be aged:

-- 65 or over (50 or over for Aboriginal or Torres Strait Islander people), or
+- 65 years or older (50 years or older for Aboriginal or Torres Strait Islander people), or

 - 50 years or older (45 years or older for Aboriginal and Torres Strait Islander people) and on a low income, homeless, or at risk of being homeless.